tytydraco/yessleep/out/Last_Thanksgiving_my_family_pretended_I_didnt_exist.md

 My hands were on Noah’s arms and pulling the ropes from his wrists, when our mother dropped to the floor, crumbling into dust.
 Grandma stood up, then, nothing but darkness hidden behind a pretty face.
 My hands were caught on Noah’s wrists, struggling through a particular knot, when Grammy, whose hair turned white, and then grey, opened her mouth, revealing razor sharp teeth.
 “Any day now,” Noah hissed out.
 He twisted around.

-“I'm going as fast as I can,” I hissed out.
+“I'm going as fast as I can,” I whispered.

 “Seri, she’s coming!”